 \section{Preparing Bell states}

 Generating entanglement between macroscopic systems is an ongoing effort in quantum science, which facilitates quantum-enhanced sensing and exploration of the fundamental limits of quantum theory~\cite{MechanicalAndSpinEntanglement}.
 Nevertheless, it is subject to the precise control over the system and the stability under the environmental influence~\cite{MacroscopicEntanglement}.
 In this section, the parity measurement with the operator in Eq.~(\ref{EffectiveParityOperator}) is used to generate a magnon Bell state of two YIG spheres.
-We first consider an ``easy-mode'' situation to generate a conventional Bell state where the magnon states are initialized as separable single-excitation superposed states.
-And then in the open-quantum-system scenario, we check the robustness of our measurement-based scheme against the environmental decoherence.
+We first consider an ``easy-mode'' case to generate a conventional Bell state where the magnons are initialized as separable single-excitation superposed states.
+And then in an open-quantum-system scenario, we check the robustness of our measurement-based scheme against the environmental decoherence.
 To generate double- and even multiple-excitation Bell states of two magnon modes, we consider that they start from separable coherent states.
-It is a ``hard-mode'' situation for quantum control with more undesired populations over other subspaces.
+It is a ``hard-mode'' case for quantum control with more undesired populations over other subspaces.